nterreri/thesis/report/main.md

 a clear and sensible separation of concerns with the message coming into the system being preprocessed prior to being forwarded to the chatbot framework, and then postprocessed as needed.
-This provides a degree of decoupling from the chatbot framework, instead of making it a central component of the system, allowing it to be changed with relative ease.
+This provides a degree of decoupling from the chatbot framework, instead of making it a central component of the system, allowing it to be changed for another one of the options surveyed in Chapter 2 with relative ease.

+The bot_builder module is responsible for creating the concrete instances of message pre and post processors and their dependencies.
+Creational duties are slightly "special" in the sense that they require explicit dependencies on concrete classes and modules that define the constructors for the objects that will be used throughout the system.
+The Dependency Inversion principle states that the direction of dependency in the core application logic goes towards the abstract and not the concrete.
+However, if all our dependencies point at the abstract (which cannot be instantiated) then

 While dynamically typed languages (such as Python) do not require inheritance for polymorphism, having the interface clearly defined help specify the expectation to other programmers.
+Therefore, interfaces are specified and inherited from in the code.

 # System Testing and Evaluation